 Why selling a business in California is different

-The reasons are many.
-California generally leads the nation in regulations designed to protect the environment, and many of these involve the fact that you must have special licensing and certifications in many types of businesses.
+• California generally leads the nation in regulations.
+These regulations come with many layers including protecting the environment and labor laws.
+Many of these involve the fact that you must have a special license and/or certifications in many types of businesses.

-These business deals can be complex, but they can be navigated with the help of a Certified Business Broker and with some proper planning ahead of time.
-Here is some detailed information regarding everything you need to know.
+These business deals can be complex.
+They require navigating with the help of a Lifetime Certified Business Broker (LCBB.)
+They also include proper planning ahead of time.

 The California Economy

-The answer to that question is quite simple: there are a variety of industries in California, and the economy is strong.
-First Research provides some amazing statistics.
+The answer to that question is quite simple: California has a diverse range of industries, and its economy is robust.
+First Research provides some fantastic statistics.

-The area defined as Southern California, if it were a country rather than part of a state, would have the sixth-largest economy in the world.
-Northern California is home to a large portion of the tech sector and Silicon Valley.
-The Central Valley in California produces about 40% of the agriculture products consumed in the United States.
+If Southern California were a country, rather than a part of a US State, it would have the sixth-largest economy in the world.
+Northern California is home to a significant portion of the tech sector, including Silicon Valley.
+The Central Valley in California produces about 40% of the agricultural products consumed in the United States.
 The manufacturing industry is robust in comparison to many other parts of the country.

 Of course, that results in a variety of support industries as well.
-From HVAC and custom home remodeling to medical practices and auto repair shops, there’s no end to the types of businesses that can be operated successfully in California.
+From HVAC and custom home remodeling to medical practices and auto repair shops, there’s no end to the types of businesses to operate successfully in California.

 To do so, though, it is necessary to know that there are challenges to doing business here.